-“Dear Dave and TA, On your radio program not too long ago, you stated that you didn’t think that the white horse that Jesus is seated upon in Revelation 19:11, was a literal horse, a glorified heavenly one that will be incapable of being injured or killed by the armies of Anti-Christ.
-I believe the same would be true of horses in Verse 14, that the armies of heaven are riding.
-My question is, Why would these horses not be literal, and if they are only symbolic, what are they symbolizing?
+“Dear Dave and TA: On your radio program not too long ago, you stated that you didn’t think that the white horse that Jesus is seated upon in Revelation:19:11 was a literal horse, a glorified heavenly one that will be incapable of being injured or killed by the armies of Antichrist.
+I believe the same would be true of horses in v.
+14 that the armies of heaven are riding.
+My question is why would these horses not be literal?
+And if they are only symbolic, what are they symbolizing?”

-Tom: In Revelation Chapter 19:11, actually 11 through 21, which describes this event, there are so many things that are obviously symbolic, the horses may be a little bit of a problem, which I’m going to let you talk about, but for example, Verse 12 it says: His eyes were as a flame of fire, and in Verse 15 it says” And out of his mouth goeth a sharp sword, that with it he should smite the nations.
-So, that’s obviously figurative or symbolic, but what about these horses, because we’re going to have horses, we’re coming back with Him.
-When I say, “we” I’m talking about all true believers.
+Tom: In Revelation Chapter 19:11—actually 11-21, which describes this event—there are so many things that are obviously symbolic.
+The horses may be a little bit of a problem, which I’m going to let you talk about, but for example, v.
+12, it says: “His eyes were as a flame of fire,” and in v.
+15 it says, “And out of his mouth goeth a sharp sword, that with it he should smite the nations.”
+So that’s obviously figurative or symbolic, but what about these horses?
+Because we’re going to have horses; we’re coming back with Him.
+When I say “we” I’m talking about all true believers.

 Dave: Tom, what it will actually be like is beyond our comprehension.
-The scripture says, Eye have not seen nor ear heard, neither has it entered into the heart of man the things that God has prepared for those that love Him, and this would be one of those things.
+The Scripture says, “Eye has not seen nor ear heard, neither has it entered into the heart of man the things that God has prepared for those that love him,” and this would be one of those things.
 Jesus doesn’t need a horse to ride on, of course.
 Does He have to get on that horse every time He is going to go somewhere?
-He walks through the wall—I guess, or the door, it doesn’t matter because the door was locked where the disciples were hiding for fear of the Jews after His death, they didn’t know He was resurrected.
-I don’t think He had his horse tethered outside and, you know, He said, I ascend to my Father or when he ascended into heaven when they were at the Mount of Olives, you remember, forty days later, and suddenly He is caught up and disappears in the clouds.
-And the angels say, This same Jesus that you have seen going into heaven will come again in like manner.
+He walks through the wall, I guess, or the door—it doesn’t matter, because the door was locked where the disciples were hiding for fear of the Jews after His death.
+They didn’t know He was resurrected.
+I don’t think He had his horse tethered outside and, you know, He said, “I ascend to my Father…” When He ascended into heaven when they were at the Mount of Olives, you remember, 40 days later, and suddenly He is caught up and disappears in the clouds.
+And the angels say, “This same Jesus that you have seen going into heaven will come again in like manner.”
 I don’t recall reading about a horse, so what were the angels talking about?
 The Second Coming, exactly what we have.
-So then, why all this talk about horses and armies, and so forth?
+So then why all this talk about horses and armies and so forth?
 Well, the earth has armies.

 Tom: We’ll be part of that army, but we don’t do any fighting.

-So the God who spoke the universe into existence, God said: “Let there be light, and there was light.”
+So the God who spoke the universe into existence—“God said, Let there be light, and there was light.”
 He doesn’t have to have guns and tanks, and it’s not going to be a struggle for him to overcome the armies of the Antichrist.
-He says the Word—this is the sword that comes out of his mouth, He speaks the Word and they are destroyed, they are sent to where they belong, to await the final judgment.
+He says the Word—this is the sword that comes out of his mouth—He speaks the Word and they are destroyed, they are sent to where they belong, to await the final judgment.
 People in that day, and even in our day, don’t really understand.
-We don’t understand what is really happening, we don’t understand the evil of Satan, the evil of the human heart, we don’t understand the power of God and of his Word in combating this.
+We don’t understand what is really happening; we don’t understand the evil of Satan, the evil of the human heart; we don’t understand the power of God and of His Word in combating this.

-And Dave, this is important for evangelicals as well.
+Tom: And, Dave, this is important for evangelicals as well.
 Those who study the Bible, they need to make the distinctions between figurative language and literal language.